 Forensic nursing is not limited to the domains of law and medicine.
-Some common forensic nursing specializations include sexual assault, medical legal consulting, death investigation and forensic psychiatric nursing.
+Some common forensic nursing specializations include sexual assault, medical-legal consulting, death investigation, and forensic psychiatric nursing.
 These specializations lead to a wide selection of unique careers in forensic nursing, including a career as a forensic nurse examiner (FNE), sexual assault nurse examiner (SANE), legal nurse consultant, forensic psychiatric nurse, nurse death investigator (NDI), correctional nurse consultant and forensic nurse educator.
-Forensic nurses can also apply their skills to different domains of business, including risk management, human rights abuse and employee litigation.
+Forensic nurses can also apply their skills to different domains of business, including risk management, human rights abuse, and employment litigation.

 Forensic nursing’s expansion into an array of fields and applications to various situations calls for special skills.
 The International Association of Forensic Nurses (IAFN) recommends that forensic nurses should have a variety of skills including an understanding of injury identification and of the legal system and an ability to evaluate situations.
 Since forensic nurses have this special skill set, it is not uncommon for authorities to request them to provide testimonies in court.

 Each specialized forensic nurse has specific requirements that must be met.
 For example, forensic nurse examiners are also required to have the IAFN recommended skills, be able to document trauma and injury and be able to deal every day with subjects such as death and dying.

 Forensic Nurses Aren’t Limited to Specific Work Settings or Situations